 If you’ve read our article “What is No-Dig Gardening?” and are ready to take the plunge, you’re in the right place.
 Now, there are a number of different ways to create a no-dig garden (people are ingenious, I tell you), but this is one of the easiest and most straightforward ways.
 So — and I never thought I’d write this — put your shovels and trowels down and get ready for a no-dig adventure.

-Step 1: Choose Your Location
+Step 1: Choose a Location for Your No-Dig Garden

 An ideal location would be fairly level and receive as much direct sunlight as possible (5 or more hours a day).
 This location can be within raised beds, over grass, or even on top of concrete.